Road to Bali: Reception

 Paramount hired the Bijou Theatre in New York City on November 14, 1952, to preview the film to exhibitors and critics.
 Hope was not happy that Paramount only spent $150,000 promoting the film compared to the $300-$400,000 he expected.
 The film opened in the United States on December 25, 1952, and opened in fourth position at the box-office.
 The New York premiere of the film took place at the Astor Theatre on January 29, 1953.

 Bosley Crowther of The New York Times was very enthusiastic in his review of January 30, 1953: "it is apparent that this veteran and camera-scarred team is the neatest, smoothest combo of comics now working the fun side of the screen.
 Apart, they may be very funny or clever or quaint or what you will, according to where you are sitting and what sort of picture they’re in.
 But together, and in a 'Road' picture, with the consequent freedom of style and reckless impulse that goes with it, they are pretty nigh nonpareil.
 At least, that's the word of this reviewer who spent a small part of yesterday falling out of a seat at the Astor while desperately clutching his sides.
 The reason?
 Quite simply, Road to Bali is a whoopingly hilarious film, full of pure crazy situations and deliciously discourteous gags, all played with evident relish and split-second timing by the team."

-Variety was more cautious, having seen a preview, and their comments may have resulted in the removal of a couple of scenes: "Bing Crosby, Bob Hope and Dorothy Lamour are back again in another of Paramount’s highway sagas, this time in Technicolor, with nonsensical amusement its only destination.
+William Brogdon of Variety was more cautious, having seen a preview, and their comments may have resulted in the removal of a couple of scenes: "Bing Crosby, Bob Hope and Dorothy Lamour are back again in another of Paramount’s highway sagas, this time in Technicolor, with nonsensical amusement its only destination.
 That end is reached eventually, but the road isn’t a smooth highway and the entertainment occasionally falters.
 Overall, however, it serves its intended purpose satisfactorily and the grossing prospects are okay...Hal Walker’s direction is geared to the free-wheeling spirit that dominates the script and does well by it, as do the three stars and the featured cast."
 An extended choreographed version of "The Road to Bali" song which was cut from the final print has surfaced in recent years, and Paramount chief Adolph Zukor revealed in his autobiography that an expensive water ballet sequence was cut from the film too.